harvardinformatics/snakemake-workshop/run/index.md

     | `snakemake`                             | The call to the Snakemake program |
     | `--workflow-profile demo-profile/`      | The option to specify the path to the workflow profile directory containing a `config.yaml` file with resources allocations and command line options  |
     | `--dryrun`                              | Tell Snakemake to perform a dryrun rather than execute the workflow |

+??? success "Solution"

+    The `configfile` needs to be added to this profile.
+See the solution in `run/complete/demo-profile/config.yaml`.

 !!! tip "Snakefiles named 'snakefile'"